Skip to content

 Environment variables

 Variables in config.toml can also be provided as environment variables prefixed by LISTMONK_ with periods replaced by __ (double underscore).
-Example:
+To start listmonk purely with environment variables without a configuration file, set the environment variables and pass the config flag as --config="".

 Environment variable Example value